openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 * `expected_origins`: REQUIRED when signed requests defined in (#signed_request) are used with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
 An array of strings, each string representing an origin of the Verifier that is making the request.
 The Wallet can detect replay of the request from a malicious Verifier by comparing values in this parameter to the origin asserted by the Web Platform.

+Additional Authorization Request parameters MAY be defined and used with this profile, as described in [@!RFC6749].
+The Wallet MUST ignore any unrecognized parameters.

 ## Signed and Unsigned Requests

 Any OpenID4VP request compliant to this section of this specification can be used with the W3C Digital Credentials API [@!w3c.digital_credentials_api].
 Depending on the mechanism used to identify and authenticate the Verifier, the request can be signed or unsigned.
 This section defines signed and unsigned OpenID4VP requests for use with the W3C Digital Credentials API.